openframeworks/ofBook/chapters/game_design/chapter.md

 };
 ```

-Our enemy’s horizontal movement will be shaped by the values fed to a sine wave (which we’ll see in a moment).
-We’ll keep track of our amplitude variable so different enemies can have different amplitudes.
-We’ll also want to keep track of whether enough time has passed for this enemy to shoot again, which utilizes the start_shoot and shoot_interval variables.
+Our enemy's horizontal movement will be shaped by the values fed to a sine wave (which we'll see in a moment).
+We'll keep track of our amplitude variable so different enemies can have different amplitudes.
+We'll also want to keep track of whether enough time has passed for this enemy to shoot again, which utilizes the start_shoot and shoot_interval variables.
 Both of these variables will actually be set in our setup() function.
-Finally, we’ll have a boolean function that will tell us whether the enemy can shoot this frame or not.
+Finally, we'll have a boolean function that will tell us whether the enemy can shoot this frame or not.
  Our enemy class will look like this:

 ```cpp